nathangrigg/vimhelppdf/README.md

 are removed will break.

 The default `make` command makes a US letter sized PDF.
 You may also run `make a4` or `make ipad` for different PDF sizes.

+Latex requires multiple runs for things like generating the table of contents.
-Latex being what it is, you may have to run `make` twice for everything to work right.
+You will have to run `make` twice for everything to work right.
+For this reason, running `make` with a PDF target will always run LaTeX, even if everything appears to be up to date.

 Running `make update` will download the newest version of the Vim documentation.